 |Team Outlook and Scouting Report|

 Their record is better than it should be.
-Their average run differential is +0.37 which ranks #6 in the NL, but their rank based on win percentage is #4.
-This is a relatively better road team than a home team.
-They are the #4 ranked team in run differential in road games, vs #9 in home games.
-Based on run differential, they are trending up.
-Their average run differential in their past 13 games is +1.69 (#3 over this stretch).
+Their average run differential is +0.7 which ranks #4 in the NL, but their rank based on win percentage is #2.
+They are the #3 ranked team in run differential (based on all teams' road stats) and the #4 ranked team among home teams.
+Their average run differential in their past 12 games is +1.08.

 TEAM STATS PER GAME (League Rank):

 ALLOWED TO OPPOSING TEAMS (Lower # is Better):